wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/perform-analytics-power-bi/includes/9-quick-insights.md

 ## Get quick insights on your dataset

 To get quick insights on your dataset, open your Power BI web service and then select the **Content** tab.
-Locate your report for which you want to get quick insights which, in this case, is **TailwindTraders**.
+Locate your report for which you want to get quick insights, which in this case is **TailwindTraders**.
 Then, select **More options (...) > Quick insights**.

 > [!div class="mx-imgBorder"]
 > [![Get quick insights](../media/9-get-quick-insights-ssm.png)](../media/9-get-quick-insights-ssm.png#lightbox)